AttorneyHendrick.com

 601-489-0295

-Too many baby boomers skip taking the time needed to plan for old age.
+Too many baby boomers fail to take the time to plan for old age.
+The reality is, time does not care if we need assistance wherever we are in life, including if we are in the end stages of life (and we cannot die alone unless we want someone else to clean up after us!).
 Each month we all get another 30 days older and 30 days further from creating essential estate plans.
-By 2030, all of the current "baby boom" generation will be over 65--and it is estimated that less than half will have sufficient estate documents in place.
+By 2030, all of the current "baby boom" generation will be over 65--and less than half are expected to have sufficient estate plans and documents in place.
+Why?

 Failing to plan can be financially damaging and causes financial insecurity.
 Planning for living a long life, living with injury and living with incompetency often stirs up uncomfortable feelings.
 There are considerable legal and tax implications for you and your family, your livelihood, your estate and your intended beneficiaries.
 Failing to plan can be financially devastating and cause irrevocable financial insecurity.

 Plan to age gracefully instead.
 Consider your physical, emotional and spiritual health and needs, and what it will take for you to feel content when you are 93 years old.
-Working on physical adaptations to your home can be part of your plan, just like including natural light, gardening, and finding comfortable living space to live a balanced and healthy long life.
+If you are or become an Elder Orphan, remember how common it is to need assistance with activities of daily living (cooking food, doing laundry, showering, cleaning, shopping, etc.).
+Plan on creating a committee of your friends who can help.
+Work on making physical adaptations to your home, like including natural light, gardening, and finding a comfortable living space to live a balanced and healthy long life.
 We offer check lists to help you consider possible future needs and plan ahead!
 (Contact Carole Hendrick at carole@attorneyhendrick.com)

 Planning ahead includes planning for your own incapacity as well as planning on what your family will do when it is your time to go.
 Your Will is your last say about anything and everything regarding what to do with your property and other things about you.
 It is your legal declaration of your wishes regarding the disposition of your belongings to be performed after your death.
 It often includes a statement about your wishes regarding the disposition of your body in the event you were able to donate organs or donate your body to science.
 It is a private document until it gets filed with your County Register of Wills Office for "probate."
 Upon acceptance into the "probate," or the legal administration of your estate, your Will becomes a public document.
 A Trust is an alternative to a Will--and assets in a Trust avoid probate.
 A Trust is a very useful tool for planning when you have a prior marriage and/or children from a prior marriage [more on Trusts later].